No. 13 Maryland loses control of the Big Ten race with a 71-59 loss at No. 9 Michigan

 A Miller layup to open the fourth quarter cut Michigan’s lead to 45-43, but the Wolverines answered with a 10-0 run for their biggest lead.
 Maryland never got closer than five points the rest of the way — that was on a Bibby three-pointer with 51 seconds left that gave the Terps their final points.

 “It was just one of those days.
 I felt like we were getting open looks and we were getting good shots — they just weren’t falling,” Sellers said.
-“So we started attacking in the second half and started attacking a little bit too much and we didn’t kick the ball out.”
+“So we started attacking in the second half and started attacking a little bit too much, and we didn’t kick the ball out.”

 The loss dropped Maryland into a tie for third in the Big Ten with No. 18 Ohio State (20-5, 12-4).
 Michigan is alone atop the conference, a half-game ahead of No. 5 Indiana (19-5, 11-3).
 No. 22 Iowa (17-7, 11-4) is fifth, a half-game behind the Terps and Buckeyes.